rodg/nier-wiki-backup/videoStuff/firstRunGuide.md

 - flightmode use heavy
 - mobile config use light and kill oposite with pod fire
 - keep shooting
-- swap weapons;
+- swap weapons
-- only kill left guys;
+- only kill left guys
 - stay close to spinner if it doesnt spin

 ##### Silo1: